Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Conclusion

 \section{Conclusion}

-We have shown that for the \(s\)-fold symmetric one-harmonic polynomial family the first spectral instability of the mixed Hessian of the dispersionless Toda \(\tau\)-function is governed by analytic criticality of the inverse map, not by the later geometric loss of univalence of the conformal map.
-The square-root singularity of the inverse branch produces the borderline coefficient decay that drives the transition.
+We have shown that for the \(s\)-fold symmetric one-harmonic polynomial family the first spectral instability in the weighted block realizations of the mixed Hessian of the dispersionless Toda \(\tau\)-function is governed by analytic criticality of the inverse map, not by the later geometric loss of univalence of the conformal map.
+The square-root singularity of the inverse map produces the borderline coefficient decay that drives the transition.

 On the subcritical side, for any fixed \(\beta>0\), the weighted Hilbert realization of Definition~\ref{def:weighted-conj} separates this mechanism into one stiff direction and a bounded soft sector in each symmetry block.
-Accordingly, in each such weighted realization each sector contains exactly one logarithmically diverging eigenvalue, while the remaining sectorial spectrum stays bounded; after removing the spike direction, each fixed soft eigenvalue converges to the corresponding eigenvalue of a compact limiting remainder.
-The intrinsic coefficient-level content is the existence of a single dominant singular direction in each sector from which these weighted spikes are realized.
-Beyond the analytic threshold, the weighted compact realization ceases to apply, but the scalar Gram data remain well defined after analytic continuation.
+Accordingly, in each such weighted realization each sector contains exactly one logarithmically diverging eigenvalue, while the remaining sectorial spectrum stays bounded.
+After removing the spike direction, each fixed soft eigenvalue converges to the corresponding eigenvalue of a compact limiting remainder.
+At coefficient level, the same phenomenon is encoded by a single dominant singular direction in each sector, from which the weighted spikes are realized.
+Beyond the analytic threshold, the weighted compact realization ceases to apply, but the scalar Gram quantities remain well defined after analytic continuation.
 They are described by generalized hypergeometric functions, admit a Cauchy--Stieltjes representation, and in the positive range fit naturally into the Jacobi/Weyl framework.

 The geometric threshold lies strictly beyond the analytic one.
-Consequently, the Toda Hessian becomes spectrally singular while the conformal map is still univalent and the boundary is still smooth, and the continued scalar data have finite upper and lower lateral boundary values at the univalence threshold.
+Consequently, the weighted block theory becomes spectrally singular while the conformal map is still univalent and the boundary is still smooth, and the continued scalar quantities have finite upper and lower lateral boundary values at the univalence threshold.
 In this sense, analytic and geometric criticality are genuinely distinct in the present family.